Sharmila-P00/HTML-Basics/readme.md

-These are the Basic HTML files.
+These are the Basic HTML files.<br>
-These files can be used by the Beginners of HTML.
+These files can be used by the Beginners of HTML.<br>
 #HTML-Projects.